 Soft Apple Cookie Ingredients

-Tart apples (Granny Smith, Braeburn, or Jonathan) are your best choice for this apple cookie recipe; the small pieces are slightly firm and deliver delightful bursts of flavor that complement the sweet apple cookies and delicious vanilla glaze.
+Tart apples (Granny Smith, Braeburn, or Jonathan) are your best choice for this apple cookie recipe; the small pieces are slightly firm and deliver delightful bursts of flavor that complement the sweet vanilla glaze.

 If you don’t have any pumpkin pie spice on hand, no worries.
-You can easily make your own pumpkin pie spice by combining 1 1/4 tsp cinnamon, 1/2 tsp nutmeg, and 1/4 tsp ground cloves.
+You can substitute with apple pie spice or make your own pumpkin pie spice by combining 1 1/4 tsp cinnamon, 1/2 tsp nutmeg, and 1/4 tsp ground cloves.

 Vanilla Glaze Ingredients